platelminto/icloud-to-nextcloud/README.md

   - For Python scripts: Look for a variable that sets the input or output directory.
   - For Bash scripts: Check for variables at the beginning of the script that define file or directory paths.

-- All scripts create new data and will not overwrite your original files.
+- By default, all scripts create new data and will not overwrite your original files.
 You can run them without worrying about losing your original data.

+- Some scripts contain options to change from only-copy to overwrite/move directly.
+This can be faster for large migrations.
+Review the script options carefully before using these modes.

 - Make sure to review and modify the paths before running any scripts.
 The paths should point to the relevant data for each script (e.g., vCard files for contact scripts, photo directories for photo scripts).